Thursday, February 20, 2025

 CPU

-As you’ve seen on the benchmarks above, CPU obviously play a big role too.
-Obviously, not as much as dedicated GPUs, but they still make a difference on framerates ESPECIALLY on mid-range dedicated GPUs like the 3050Ti.
+As you’ve seen in the benchmarks above, CPUs do play a role in performance—just not as much as dedicated GPUs.
+However, they still impact framerates, especially with mid-range GPUs like the RTX 3050 Ti.

-Clock Speed vs Cores
+Clock Speed vs. Cores

 CPU Base Turbo Cores